Insights

 Rather than simply hoping a gig goes well or trying to be “good“ onstage (both of which are rather amorphous, general, and hard to track), it’s extremely valuable to set a specific goal for each gig you perform.

-For example, before a particular gig, I might set a goal to be as present as possible with my audience and to not let my attention wander (especially not towards thoughts of self-consciousness).
+For example, before a particular gig, I might set a goal to be as present as possible with my audience and to not let my attention wander (especially not towards self-conscious thoughts).
 After the gig, I can ask myself: Did I meet my goal?
 How often did I feel my mind drift?
 How often did I turn inward?

-If I don't meet the goal, it doesn’t give me permission to beat myself up over it, but it will serve as a reminder to keep improving in that specific area.
+If I don't meet the goal, it doesn’t give me permission to beat myself up, but it will serve as a reminder to keep improving in that specific area.
 And if I did succeed, then I know that that area of the work is clicking and I can focus on improving other areas of the speech.

 Here are a few examples of specific and tangible goals speakers might set before a performance or rehearsal session: